KLAD (AM): Return to sports

 On August 15, 2011, "Country Legends 960" changed formats to "960 the Sports Legend" becoming the Klamath Basin's only all-sports station.
 "960 the Sports Legend" featured national sports talk hosts Dan Patrick and Jim Rome.
 Local sports personality Ryan Goff, with more than a decade of Oregon sports experience, provides local play-by-play broadcasts, weekday local & regional sports updates, and a local sports talk show.
 Goff moved away in late 2013.
 Leaving the reins to Matthew Bagley.
 Matthew continues the traditions of Goff with the "Les Schwab Tires/ Bi-Mart Game of the Week" For high school football.
 Bagley also airs Klamath Union Basketball and Baseball.
-In early 2014 the station added another play by play broadcaster, Cooper Roberts.
+In early 2014 the station added another play-by-play broadcaster, Cooper Roberts.
 He is now the "Voice of Klamath Union High School".
-Broadcasting all Klamath Union Football, Basketball and Baseball competitions.
+Broadcasting all Klamath Union Football, Basketball, and Baseball competitions.
 Matthew left KLAD in 2016.
 Mike Spataro was promoted to Sports Director and served for a few months before moving back to Colorado to be closer to family.
 In November 2016, Cooper was promoted to Sports Director where he currently serves.

 KLAD exclusively airs live broadcasts of the Oregon State Beavers football, Oregon Tech Lady Owls basketball, Seattle Seahawks, NFL football including the Super Bowl, and Klamath Falls Gems baseball in addition to Klamath Union Athletics KLAD is unmatched in local & regional sports coverage.
 In total, over 200 play-by-play broadcasts are scheduled each year.

-In late 2013 KLAD Added on FM Feed to accompany the AM 960 Feed on 93.3FM.
+In late 2013, KLAD added an FM Feed to accompany the AM 960 Feed on 93.3FM.

 In February 2014 KLAD switched affiliations from Fox Sports Radio to ESPN Radio and rebranded as "ESPN 960".

 In the summer of 2015, the station, along with its sister station "News Talk 1150 KAGO AM" carried the 16-18 year old Babe Ruth World Series that was held at Kiger Stadium.
-Matthew Bagley, along with Cooper Roberts, Mike Garrard, Bobby Tohmpson.
+Matthew Bagley, along with Cooper Roberts, Mike Garrard, and Bobby Thompson.
 And other area broadcasters teamed up to bring every game to the radio.
 The World Series will return to Klamath Falls in 2017.

-KLAD began carrying "The Bald Faced Truth" with John Canzano from 12-3p, a syndicated sports show that originates in Portland, OR, in 2017.
+KLAD began carrying "The Bald Faced Truth" with John Canzano from 12-3p, a syndicated sports show that originated in Portland, OR, in 2017.
 Canzano is the sports columnist at The Oregonian.